-Horses provide veterans and their families a door in to working through challenges great and small, whether improving communication skills, increasing sensitivity to the needs of self and others, acquiring "feel" of these and other "soft" skills, and/or practicing "love, language and leadership in equal doses" (a la Pat Parelli).
+Horses provide veterans and their families a door into working through challenges great and small, whether improving communication, increasing responsiveness to the needs of self and others, or practicing skills related to managing trauma and anxiety.

 Does it work?